SanghoonJ/S.Jeon.github.io/_pages/about.md

 ## Professional Experience

 _2023/10~Current_
-  * Assistant Professor from the Department of Computer, College of Information Communication Technology, the University of Suwon
+  * Assistant Professor from the Department of Computer, College of Information Communication Technology, Suwon University

 _2022/10~2023/09_
   * Research Professor from the Department of Emergency Medicine, College of Medicine, Hanyang University